arabnewscms/LangNonymous/README.md

 ];

 ```
-this is methods and classess built in package you can use all form any where
+this is methods and classes built in package you can use all form any where
 ```php

 app('lang');